UCI Adult Dataset or Census Income¶

 // BuildDatasets returns 3 `train.Dataset`:

-// * trainingSampler is an endless random sampler used for training.
+// * trainDS is an endless random sampler used for training.

-func BuildDatasets(ctx *context.Context) (trainDS, trainEvalDS, testEvalDS train.Dataset) {
+func BuildDatasets(store *model.Store) (trainDS, trainEvalDS, testEvalDS train.Dataset) {

 baseDS := adult.NewDataset(backend, adult.Data.Train, "batched train")